susanbassrobbins/susan-sprint-4/README.md

 Plotly.express and Streamlit were used to create histograms and scatterplots to analyze the price distribution.

-To launch this project, visit http://localhost:8501
+To launch this project locally, visit http://localhost:8501

 =======